Jackson Ingram | Madrid, Spain | Post 1

 We also spent our mornings taking crash courses in language and history in the Centro de Lenguas Modernas, a branch of the Universidad de Granada, but our orientation wasn’t all academic.
 Los monitores, a group of older students paid to hang out with us, provided a quick rundown of the Spanish nightlife and formally introduced us to tapas, the most beautiful combination of wine and appetizers that you can imagine.
 The food has been amazing, but unfortunately, Spaniards are obsessed with two things (besides fútbol and walking really slowly): ham and fried food (although there’s surprisingly little bacon here).
 As someone in remission from Chron’s disease, there are two things that I absolutely cannot eat: ham and fried food.
 Ordering anything at a restaurant is a game of intestinal Russian roulette, but my friends have helped me double-check ingredients before I order.
 Plus I think I’ve learned all the different words for pork now, so we should be good.

 Speaking of which, if you’re reading this and you’re a student with a chronic health condition preparing to study abroad, please for the love of Jesus, get your medicine in advance and bring it all with you on the plane.
 All of it.
 Apparently international customs isn’t super down with large quantities of auto-inject needles entering the country unsupervised and, if you have my luck, your insurance won’t cover your prescription outside the U.S.

 This is what landed me on this plane to Chicago in the first place.
 If I want my intestines to keep working for the next four months, I have to fly back for a hot second, grab my medication in bulk and then drag my butt back across the Atlantic to Spain.
-It’s a huge pain, not to mention a financial burden, so learn from my mistakes, [email protected] Don’t worry.
+It’s a huge pain, not to mention a financial burden, so learn from my mistakes, chic@s.
+Don’t worry.
 There are plenty more to come.